M0kcry/Notes-THM/THM/How-The-Web-Works.md

 ## What is DNS ?

-NS (Domain Name System) provides a simple way for us to communicate with devices on the internet without remembering complex numbers.
+DNS (Domain Name System) provides a simple way for us to communicate with devices on the internet without remembering complex numbers.

 ## Domain Hierarchy